pauliacomi/pyGAPS/docs/manual/graphing.rst

 While the user can of course take the isotherm data and generate their own customised plots, pyGAPS includes a few plotting functions which make it easier for standard plots to be generated.

-The main plotting tool is in the ``plot_iso`` function which handles the plotting of isotherms.
+The main plotting tool is in the :meth:`~pygaps.graphing.isothermgraphs.plot_iso` function which handles the plotting of isotherms.
 Some common use-case scenarios for the functionality are:

     - Visualising the data after isotherm instantiation.
     - Quickly comparing several isotherms.